Tell Zurghul: Archaeology

 According to the current excavators, Tell Zurghul covers 70 hectares with two mounds.
 One mound, known as Mound A, stands 15 meters high and is the site of ancient Nigin.
 The other mound, Mound B, is about 150 meters to the south and rises to 5 meters in height.
 Additionally, there is an extensive Lower Town.
 The western edge of the site features a 200 x 150m feature (Area C) that remains unidentified.

+The site was discovered by J. G. Taylor in 1855.
 On January 31, 1885, the site, then called Surghul, was visited by William Hayes Ward.
 During the winter of 1913-14 Comte Aymar de Liedekerke-Beaufort visited Surghul.
 In 1926, the site was visited during an archaeological survey of southern Mesopotamia by Raymond P. Dougherty of Yale University under the auspices of the American Schools of Oriental Research.
 He reported that it covered 200 acres and had two mounds, on 45 feet high and the other 25 feet high.
 The few scattered finds were mainly pottery shards, flint saw blades, and broken bricks.
 Some bricks and a cone had an inscription of Gudea.
 The mounds were surrounded by water.
 In the 1970s, American archaeologists working at nearby Lagash visited twice collecting, 4 bricks and 12 cones.